‘GMA’ Star Ginger Zee Cries Over Sons’ First Day Of School In New Instagram Snap: ‘I Just Love Them So Hard’

 Good Morning America star Ginger Zee cried over her sons’ first day of school in a touching new Instagram snap.
-The meteorologist and mother of two with husband Ben Aaron shared the pic as a way to reach out to her 1 million followers who are likely experiencing the same emotions as their own children head off to school in these uncertain times.
+The meteorologist and mother-of-two with husband Ben Aaron shared the pic as a way to reach out to her 1 million followers who are likely experiencing the same emotions as their own children head off to school.

-In the pic, Ginger was seen as she knelt on the floor next to her two children.
+In the picture, Ginger knelt on the floor next to her two children.
 Sons Adrian and Miles kissed each one of their mother’s cheeks in the snap.

 Ginger’s eyes teared up as her little boys stood alongside her.
 The two wore matching outfits of blue jeans, turquoise button-down shirts with a small collar, and white Adidas sneakers with black detailing in the back.